 - Sometimes invoked on Cold Case as the statute of limitations has expired on some lesser offenses, allowing the suspects to be more honest about what happened involving the murder that's the main focus of the story.

 - In one case, a criminal tried to use it to get away with insurance fraud but the cops told him the clock started running not when the crime took place but when they started investigating it.

-- The detectives of Law & Order: Criminal Intent are on the trail of a racial-based beating that left the victim mentally handicapped and paralyzed well after the statute of limitations has run out; the district attorney plans to file charges for murder as soon as the victim dies, since there's no statute of limitations for murder.
+- In one episode of Law & Order: Criminal Intent, detectives are finally able to find evidence to convict two men of a racially-motivated beating that left the victim mentally handicapped and paralyzed, but it's well after the statute of limitations has run out.
+The district attorney states his intent to file charges for murder as soon as the victim dies since there's no statute of limitations for murder.

 - Formerly, that could have potentially run afoul of another deadline: The "Year and a Day rule" which prevents assault charges from escalating to murder unless the victim succumbs to their wounds within that time frame.

-- An episode of CSI: Crime Scene Investigation revisits a previous case when the rapist who left his victim in a coma goads her husband into taking her off life support.
+- An episode of CSI revisits a previous case when the rapist who left his victim in a coma goads her husband into taking her off life support.
 This made the husband responsible for her murder.
 Had she died of her wounds from the original assault he would have been charged with her murder.